witstan/Java-Learning/README.md

 3. Abstract Methods and Class Exercise

 > Just for fun
 1. Accomplished LeetCode Problem - Two Sum.
-Although a slow runtime but anyway it is a good start!
+Although a long runtime but anyway it is a good start!
 Congrats!

 # Daily Update on 2022/12/10
 > learnt about contents below and did exercises